Maria Isabel Sanchez-Concha: Life

 She was a member of the local intelligentsia attending meetings and activities that were catalogued, photographed and reported by magazines like La Crónica and Variedades.

 Sánchez-Concha continued to develop her career as a writer, using the names Belsarima or Marisabidilla, in the Lima press.
 In 1913 using the name Belsarima she published her first book, Crónica limeña, with a prologue by the ex-librarian and magazine editor Clemente Palma.
 She created the script for Del manicomio al matrimonio (From the asylum to marriage) in 1913 which was filmed by Fernando Lund.
 It was said to be the second feature film made in Peru.
-She was the scriptwriter as well as one of the actresses.
+She was the screenwriter as well as one of the actresses.

 She also participated in the artistic community of Quinta Heeren, where there was a painting workshop for women.
 In 1924 she directed the segment referring to the history of Peru in the documentary El Perú ante el mundo.
 El film de La Prensa.
 These scenes describe the history from the Inca period to Peruvian independence.